Forest Hill station (Muni Metro): Station layout and architecture

-An outbound K Ingleside train at Forest Hill station in November 2018.
+An outbound L Taraval train at Forest Hill station in September 2026.

 Forest Hill Station was built in a "restrained classical revival" style which has remained largely unaltered to the present.
 There are also a few decorative features suggestive of an Art Nouveau aesthetic, for example malachite colored accents placed over the elevator doors.

 The station consists of two side platforms next to the tracks far below the surface.
 Forest Hill Station is located deeper underground than any other Muni Metro station; so much so that, unlike other stations, most people use an elevator to reach the platform at Forest Hill.
-A single elevator shaft began operation eighteen months following the opening of the station and a second was installed in 1928 (which was the largest on the United States west coast at the time).
+A single elevator shaft began operation eighteen months following the opening of the station and a second was installed in 1928 (which was the largest elevator on the United States west coast at the time).
 Unlike all other underground Muni Metro stations, which feature an underground concourse mezzanine on the first level down, and the platform on the second level down, Forest Hill's concourse level is in a station building on the surface.